gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 Let's develop an intelligent survey that adapts to your previous answers.
 It asks the most broad questions first and then only asks more specific questions when relevant.

-As for what I mean by "predict everything" I'll get to that in just a sec!
+As for the "predicting everything" the blog post title promises, I'll get to that in just a sec!

 ## Decision trees